sandeepdhiman/KotlinRoomWithMvvmHilt/README.md

 # KotlinRoomWithMvvmHilt
-This repository shows how to implement Room with MVVM and Hilt dependency
+This repository shows how to implement Room with MVVM and Hilt dependency injection library